chfzdn/new-nam-logo/README.md

 # The New NAM Logo
 This is the new NAM logo repo.
-Here you can download the docs, raw files, and final files here.
+Here you can download the documents, raw files, and final files here.

 # License
 This logo is licensed under Creative Commons 4.0 Non-Commercial International.
 Read __LICENSE.md__ for more information.